Authing/AuthingMove/README.md

 # AuthingMove

-<div>AuthingMove is a miniapp API converter, based on wechat miniprogram syntax, be converted into multi terminal miniapp & framework & quickapp.</div>
+<div>AuthingMove is a miniapp API converter, based on wechat miniprogram syntax, be converted into multi platform miniapps & frameworks & quickapp.</div>

 <br />